hartenthaler/hh_clippings_cart_enhanced/README.md

 ![webtrees major version](https://img.shields.io/badge/webtrees-v2.0.x-green)
 ![Latest Release](https://img.shields.io/github/v/release/hartenthaler/hh_clippings_cart_emhanced)

+!!!
+This is an alpha version!
+Do not use it in a productive webtrees system! !!!

 This [webtrees](https://www.webtrees.net/) custom module replaces the original 'Clippings Cart' module.
 It offers additional possibilities to add records to the clippings cart and adds beside the possibility to export a GEDCOM zip-file the possibility to visualize the records in the clippings cart using a diagram.

-!!!
-This is a alpha version!
-Do not use it in a productive webtrees system! !!!

 ## Contents
 This Readme contains the following main sections